 *The easiest way to love someone else completely, is to love yourself completely.
 Work on that.
 I know this can seem like an insurmountable task to some of you.
 Years ago, I was there with you.
 I felt unworthy and confused that so many people cared about me.
 I didn’t know why they’d bother.
 Then a friend posted a meme to Facebook that stopped me in my tracks:

 I was like, “YES!
 May we know them!
 Wait…be one?
 Oh, goodness…I’ve got some work to do.”
 I already had a little girl, full of giggles and sass.
-She was on her way to being a strong person, but I realized upon reading this that there are baseball bats to the gut in life, and she’s going to need my strength during those times.
-So, I got to work and, by golly, I love the me that I am know.
+She was on her way to being a strong person, but I realized upon reading this that there would be baseball bats to the gut in her life, and during those times she’d need my strength.
+So, I got to work and, by golly, I love the me that I am now.
 It’s no longer a wonder to me what others see in me.
 I guard myself against undo arrogance and I’m honest about my flaws, but feel truly perfectly imperfect.
 Overall, though, I’m real (especially with myself) about being a content, confident, joyful, emotional, passionate woman.
 I love myself and that makes loving my kids (the boys and the girl) less of a struggle some days.
 (Just my two cents, for what they’re worth. 😉 )